abronte/Amazon-SES-Mailer/README.md

-= Amazon SES Mailer
+# Amazon SES Mailer
 Implements Amazon SES API.

-= Limitations
+# Limitations
-- Currently this only supports raw message sending.
+Currently it only supports raw message sending.

-= Examples
+# Examples

 Create a mailer class and send a message